davidfowl/aspnetvnextwebapiapp/Generations.md

 #### Generating dependency references

-Unlike previous PCL packages, generation based targets require dependencies to be fully specified.
+Unlike previous PCL packages, .NET Standard Platform based targets require dependencies to be fully specified.
 The specific version of the dependency doesn't matter but the fact a depedency in stated does.
-To aid in making this simple in the short term [Oren Novotny](https://github.com/onovotny) built a tool that can be used to generate the correct depenencies for nuspec metadata for your generation based projects/assemblies:
+To aid in making this simple in the short term [Oren Novotny](https://github.com/onovotny) built a tool that can be used to generate the correct depenencies for nuspec metadata for your .NET Standard Platform based projects/assemblies:

 https://github.com/onovotny/ReferenceGenerator